HectorMacassa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-8-true_knowledge - this script prints the addition of 128 to a stored variable 9-divide_and_rule - this script prints the result of POWER divided by DIVIDE 10-love_exponent_breath - this script prints the result of BREATH to the power of LOVE
+8-true_knowledge - this script prints the addition of 128 to a stored variable 9-divide_and_rule - this script prints the result of POWER divided by DIVIDE 10-love_exponent_breath - this script prints the result of BREATH to the power of LOVE 11-binary_to_decimal - this script converts a number from base 2 to base 10